Deborah Lipstadt: Life and career

-US Antisemitism Envoy
+US antisemitism envoy

 In May 2021, Lipstadt was considered for an ambassadorship position at the Office to Monitor and Combat Anti-Semitism in the Biden administration.

 On July 30, 2021, President Joe Biden nominated Lipstadt for this role.
-Opposition from Senator Ron Johnson, whom she had tweeted was advocating "white supremacy/nationalism", delayed her nomination for many months.
-Her initial nomination expired at the end of the year and was returned to President Biden on January 3, 2022.
+Opposition from Senator Ron Johnson, whom Lipstadt had accused in a tweet of advocating "white supremacy/nationalism," delayed her nomination for many months.
+Her initial nomination expired at the end of that year and was returned to President Biden on January 3, 2022.

 The Senate Foreign Relations Committee held hearings on her nomination on February 8, 2022.
 On March 29, 2022, the committee favorably reported her nomination out of committee.
-Her nomination was supported by all committee Democrats, as well as senators Mitt Romney and Marco Rubio.
+Her nomination was supported by all committee Democrats, as well as Republican senators Mitt Romney and Marco Rubio.
 It was confirmed by voice vote on March 30, 2022, and she was sworn in on May 3, 2022.

 Lipstadt was part of the Biden administration team that launched the U.S. National Strategy to Counter Antisemitism on May 25, 2023.

 On October 17, 2023, in a joint statement with Michal Cotler-Wunsh (Israel's antisemitism envoy), published by the U.S. State Department, Lipstadt condemned the October 7 attacks.

 In September 2024, Lipstadt attended the Jewish New Year ceremony at the Israeli embassy in Washington, D.C. with Israeli Ambassador Michael Herzog, Zioness founder Amanda Berman, and cybertechnology official Anne Neuberger.

 Lipstadt is noted for being among the commentators who imply that antisemitism is an eternal phenomenon.
-She once likened antisemitism to "a virus without a cure", which researcher Steven Beller criticized as inaccurate and absolving antisemites of responsibility.
-Although Lipstadt often distinguished between "legitimate criticism of Israel", and criticism that "crossed the line" into antisemitism, she did not specify where she considered that line to be, specifically whether other democratic visions than the two-state solution were antisemitic.
+She once likened antisemitism to "a virus without a cure," which researcher Steven Beller criticized as inaccurate and absolving antisemites of responsibility.
+Although Lipstadt often distinguished between "legitimate criticism of Israel," and criticism that "crossed the line" into antisemitism, she did not specify where she considered that line to be, specifically whether other democratic visions than the two-state solution were antisemitic.